lquidfire/postallow/README.md

 If you're a Postfix admin who sees a good number of ```PASS OLD``` entries for Postscreen in your mail logs, and have a suggestion for an additional mail host that might be a good candidate to include in Postallow, please comment on this issue: https://github.com/stevejenkins/postallow/issues/2

 # Disclaimer
 You are totally responsible for anything this script does to your system.
-Whether it launches a nice game of Tic Tac Toe or global thermonuclear war, you're on your own. :)
+You're on your own. :)